ubuntu-openstack/zopenstack/docs/README-lpar.md

 ~~~~

 If the instance is ready, use the ssh command provided in the instance_launch
-output to see if you can ssh to the nova instance.
+output to see if you can ssh to the nova instance, e.g.:

 ~~~~
-e.g.
 ssh -i ~/testkey.pem ubuntu@ip_address
 ~~~~